freedomofpress/securedrop/docs/install.md

 All three servers should already have Ubuntu Server installed.
 To follow these instructions you should know how to navigate the command line.

 Download the latest version of SecureDrop to your workstation.
 You can either get it from our git repository with `git clone https://github.com/freedomofpress/securedrop.git`, or you can download the latest tar.gz file from https://pressfreedomfoundation.org/securedrop, and extract it.
-Then `scp` the `securedrop` folder to the home directory on the `Monitor Server`.

 The setup script needs the application PGP public key you created earlier, `SecureDrop.asc`.
-Plug in the USB stick that you copied it to into your workstation and `scp` it to the home directory of the `Monitor Server`.
+Plug in the USB stick that you copied it to into your workstation and copy it to securedrop/install_files/

+Then `scp` the `securedrop` folder to the home directory on the `Monitor Server` and `Source Server`.

 Now SSH to the `Monitor Server`.
-When you're in, run the setup script:
+When you're in, configure the options file and run the installation script:

     cd ~/securedrop
+    nano CONFIG_OPTIONS
+    sudo ./production_installation.sh

+(Dependent on debootstrap and ossec server ssl key automation) The script will pause and instruct you to begin the instalation on the `Source Server`

+When prompter SSH to the `Source Server`.
+Whe you're in configure the options file and run the installation script:

+    cd ~/securedrop
+    nano CONFIG_OPTIONS
-    sudo ./server_setup.sh
+    sudo ./production_installation.sh

-Do steps 1 through 6, and then choose 0 to exit when you are done.

-* Step 1: Install puppetmaster.
-This installs puppetmaster and other dependencies, helps you download the [OSSEC](http://www.ossec.net/) binary, and lets you verify the location of `securedrop.asc`.
-* Step 2: Enter environment information.
-Enter the IP addresses, hostnames, and other environment information.
-* Step 3: Install puppet agent on source and document servers.
-This connects to the `Source Server` and the `Document Server` and installs required packages.
-* Step 4: Sign agent certs.
-* Step 5: Run puppet manifests.

-At the end of this step it should display something like this:
+A google-authenticator code will be generated for the identified SSH_USERS in the CONFIG_OPTIONS file.

+A QR code will be generated follow the instructions for adding to your mobile google-authenticator app

+At the end of a successfull `Source Server` installation the script will output the Source Interface onion url, the Journalist's interfaces stealth onion url and auth codes.

     The source server's Tor URL is:
-    username@192.168.0.108's password:
-    [sudo] password for username:
     bh33efgmt5ai32te.onion
-    Connection to 192.168.0.108 closed.
-    The document server's Tor URL for the journalists are: username@192.168.0.109's password:
-    [sudo] password for username:
-    b6ferdazsj2v6agu.onion AHgaX9YrO/zanQmSJnILvB # client: journalist1
+    The journalist interface's Tor URL and auth value are: b6ferdazsj2v6agu.onion AHgaX9YrO/zanQmSJnILvB # client: journalist1
     kx7bdewk4x4wait2.onion qpTMeWZSTdld7gWrB72RtR # client: journalist2
-    Connection to 192.168.0.109 closed.
+    The Source Servers ssh ontion address and auth values are: sz3yuv5hdipt2icy.onion PKZ8sKjp5Z08AGq5BB7BKx # admin1
+    oz4ezuhym2zfugjn.onion xCQf9IrFAXuoo7KfrMURzB # admin2
+    The Source Server's installation is complete.
+    Please finsish the installation on the Monitor Server

-This lists the Tor hidden service URLs for the `Source Server` as well for the two journalists on the `Document Server`.
-It also lists the auth value for each journalist.
-Save those lines because you'll need them when setting up the `Journalist Workstations`.
+This lists the Tor hidden service URLs for the Source Interface, the two journalists on the Journalist Interface, and the onion addresses for SSH access.
+It also lists the auth value for each journalist and admin.
+Save those lines because you'll need them when setting up the `Journalist's Tail OS Workstations` and `Admin's Tails OS Workstation`.

 In this case, the `Source Server`'s Tor hidden service URL is http://bh33efgmt5ai32te.onion/.
 The Tor hidden service URL for the first journalist is: http://b6ferdazsj2v6agu.onion/